St. Petersburg Domestic Violence Attorney

 Domestic violence charges can be very complex and sensitive in nature.
 A person could be charged with a domestic violence offense after a misunderstanding or a simple mistake.
 However, law enforcement agencies and the courts take these accusations very seriously.
 Pinellas County and other counties in the Tampa Bay area have a special division in their judicial systems for these cases.

-Whether you are facing charges in St. Petersburg, Clearwater, Pinellas Park, Dunedin or nearby areas, Melinda Morris can help.
-She is skilled in representing clients in domestic violence cases, including women facing domestic violence charges.
-Call (727) 592-5885 to schedule a free initial consultation and discuss your best options for a strong defense.
+Whether you are facing charges in St. Petersburg, Clearwater, Pinellas Park, Dunedin, or nearby areas, Melinda Morris can help.
+She is skilled in representing clients in domestic assault cases, including women facing charges.

 Domestic violence is one of the most commonly charged offenses throughout the St. Petersburg and Clearwater communities.
 These arrests are so prevalent that the Pinellas County State Attorney’s Office has created a special division of prosecutors to handle these cases exclusively.
 These offenses could be either misdemeanor charges or felony charges.